SAP-samples/fiori-elements-opensap/week3/unit2.md

     ![](images/unit2/img_009.png) <br>

-9. The above step is repeated as many as times as needed to add other columns to the table.
+9. The above step is repeated as many as times as needed to add other filters to the filter bar.

     Choose **AgencyID**  and click **Insert Snippet**.